schedule

 We extend a warm invitation to all delegates, and SEA leaders, to join us for an evening of collaboration, camaraderie, and celebration at the "Delegate and SEA Leadership Reception."
 This event is a testament to the strength and diversity of our organization, where dedicated volunteer individuals from various regions and SEA's come together to foster connections, share ideas, and ignite a passion for leadership.

-• Get ready to hit the Vegas Strip with the most skilled and vibrant structural engineers from around the country as we celebrate our profession in style.
+Get ready to hit the Top Golf driving range with the most skilled and vibrant structural engineers from around the country as we celebrate our profession in style with the views of the Vegas Strip.
 This gathering will offer fantastic entertainment, great food, refreshing drinks, and ample chances to mingle and connect with like-minded individuals.
 If you're a structural engineer who enjoys having a good time, this event is not to be missed!

 Wednesday, November 6, 2024